 - Advising individuals about personal pensions, making recommendations to transfer one pension from an existing structure to another more unsuitable structure and executing the same.
 Financial advisers should take care to ensure they understand their client’s needs and discuss with them the suitability of the pension investments they are making.

 - Misrepresenting the recommended investment, meaning that the client entered into an investment based on incorrect (or sometimes misleading) advice.

 - Failing to consider the client’s personal position, their attitude to risk and their requirements and advising them to invest in inappropriate investments (usually high risk unregulated collective investment schemes).

-Professional negligence claims against Financial Advisers can be brought by both individuals and businesses alike.
-Nelsons have experienced Partners and Solicitors specialising in Professional Negligence claims, lead by Cathryn Selby and Daniel Brumpton, who can help and guide you through these complicated claims from start to finish.
+Professional negligence claims against financial advisers can be brought by both individuals and businesses alike.
+At Nelsons, we have an experienced team of solicitors, led by Partners, Cathryn Selby and Daniel Brumpton, who specialise in professional negligence claims and can help guide you through your claim from start to finish.